plinck/TrainScheduler/README.md

   * Frequency -- in minutes

 * The app calculates when the next train will arrive based on current time and frequency
+* The app updates the train arrivals (next time and minutes away) every minute to keep teh times up to the minute on the web page

 ### To Do